Kafka’s Forbidden Poems III

 the nature of the end of time

-revealed against its own beginning.
+against its own origin.

-Mind-rain between the sheets,
+The mind raining between the sheets,

-sky unmade beneath her skin
+the sky unmade beneath her skin

-under the hand that tames the rose
+by the hand that tames the rose

-into thorn,
+into thorn:

-the cut that remakes your world.
+the cut that remakes

 Inside lies what disarms your voice: